Updated: Dec 12, 2022

 When an employee must be paid, what must be included in a paycheck, and how much must be paid are all governed by both state and federal legislation.
 For example, in California, it is against the law for employers to pay workers beyond the deadline; doing so could result in serious legal repercussions.

-If your boss refuses to pay you or is consistently late on your payments, you should report them and contact a California unpaid wage lawyer ASAP.
+If your boss refuses to pay you or is consistently late on your payments, you should report them and contact an Unpaid Wages Lawyer in Los Angeles ASAP.

 Can An Employer Withhold Pay In California?